 The Catholic faith is at the heart of our school.
 We work very hard to treat everyone in school with care and respect just as Jesus taught us to 'love one another as I have loved you'.

-Our close link with our Parish is very important to us and our school chaplain is the Parish Priest, Father Pat.
+Our close link with our Parish is very important to us and our school chaplain is the Parish Priest, Father Robert Murphy.
 All of our assemblies and prayer services throughout the week are rooted in the teachings of Jesus.

 St. Anne's is a vibrant, multicultural and multi-faith community and care and respect for individual differences is very much at the heart of our ethos.
 As well as the weekly acts of collective worship, our children also pray regularly throughout the day in their classrooms.